 • Pages : 139

 The livestock sector has been under growing pressure to supply the rising demand for meat and high-quality animal protein.
 Global livestock production has increased, pushing the swine feed market at the same time as rising urbanization, rising household incomes in developing countries, and population growth.
 Growth in the intake of animal proteins is anticipated as common knowledge of the advantages of diets high in protein increases.
 Pig meat is among the most widely consumed meats worldwide, especially in European and Southeast Asian countries; therefore, this is projected to drive the market's expansion through the use of high-quality swine feed.
-Due to a drop in the cost of meat and meat-related items, emerging nations now consume a lot more meat than developed nations did two to three decades ago, although at significantly lower GDP levels.
-A significant factor in this rising demand for pork is considered to be urbanization.
+A significant factor in the rising demand for pork is considered to be urbanization.
 According to the World Bank, the urban population in India grew by 2.1%.
 Such developments in emerging nations are expected to drive meat consumption further.
-Urban areas have diets that are higher in animal proteins and fats than rural places.
-Because there is a correlation between economic levels and the intake of animal protein, developing nations like those in the Asia-Pacific like India and China, which have seen their disposable income rise, have also seen increased demand for swine meat and offered the swine feed lucrative prospects for future expansion.
+Urban areas have diets that are higher in animal proteins and fats than rural place.
+Since there is a correlation between economic levels and the intake of animal protein, developing nations like those in the Asia-Pacific like India and China, which have seen their disposable income rise, have also seen increased demand for swine meat and offered the swine feed lucrative prospects for future expansion.

 Asia is among the world's largest producers and consumers of pork, which projects well for the region's swine feed business.
-Due to the enormous demand for pig meat, the Asia-Pacific market also has one of the greatest markets for swine feed ingredients.
 Southeast Asia also produces and exports a vast amount of pig meat.
-Since the beginning of time, people have eaten pork in this area because of its flavour and high-fat content.
 The main markets for the sale of swine meat are China, Vietnam, Thailand, Japan, the Philippines, and South Korea.
 The region's major markets for swine consumption are Japan, China, and South Korea, while the Philippines and Vietnam are growing markets.
-For instance, according to Faostat, the annual per capita average pork meat consumption in the Chinese region was 35.3kg in 2020.
-Due to this, the consumption of swine feed in China is expected to be at the forefront.
-Pig consumption is expanding in the nation as a result of a number of factors, including greater disposable income among the people and urbanization.
+For instance, according to Faostat, the annual per capita average pork meat consumption in the Chinese region was 35.3kg in 2020, due to this, the consumption of swine feed in China is expected to be at the forefront.
+Pig consumption is expanding in the nation as a result of several factors, including greater disposable income among the people and urbanization.
 As a response, the demand for swine feed is predicted to rise along with the demand for pig meat and the cost of raw materials for animal use.
 According to statistics by the Chinese government, the average per capita disposable income in China showed an increase of 9.1% in 2021 as compared to 2020.
 Further, it is anticipated that the use of intensive livestock farming practices will contribute to preserving the region's strong growth rate for swine feed.

 Swine Feed Market Scope: